bogdanovmn/project-euler-framework/README.md

 Time: 186s
 ```
 As you can guess, the first argument is a problem number.
-Next arguments are any input which could be used for solving a problem.
+Next arguments are any input that could be used for solving of a problem.